yohasebe/wp2txt/README.md

 * Create output files of specified size.
 * Allow users to specify text elements to be extracted/converted (page titles, section titles, lists, and tables).

 WP2TXT before version 0.4.0 came with Mac/Windows GUI.
-Now it's become a pure command-line application--Sorry GUI folks, but there seems more demand for an easy-to-hack CUI package than an inflexible GUI app.
+Now it's become a pure command-line application--Sorry GUI folks, but there seems more demand for an easy-to-hack CUI package than a not-very-flexible GUI app.

 ### Installation